Introduction

 • Failed: Invalid password

-• Locked: Account disabled
+• Locked: Account disabled or suspended

-• Protocol Mismatch: Wrong protocol
+• Protocol Mismatch: Wrong protocol for domain

 Output Options